 - Interest rates from online lenders also tend to be competitive with what banks or credit unions offer, and they may be lower compared to what you'd pay to charge moving expenses to a credit card.
-The average credit card APR is right around 18%, which is significantly higher than the rates you might find with online lenders.
+The average credit card APR on accounts assessing interest is right around 17%, which is significantly higher than the rates you might find with online lenders.
 With Lightstream, for example, it's possible to get personal loans with an APR as low as 5.95% with automatic payments.

 - Getting a personal loan online can also be fast and convenient.
 With some lenders, it's possible to fill out the application in just a few minutes, get an approval decision the same day and receive loan funding in 1 to 2 business days.
 That could be important if time is of the essence for a move.